nodevault/node-vault/README.md

 > Note that you will need to install and setup [docker] and [docker-compose]

-This will create containers for vault, postgres and running the tests inside docker.
+This will create containers for vault, postgres and the tests themselves.